 It is difficult to establish a brand on Facebook: you can’t get a private domain on Facebook, making it tough to develop a brand and reputation for your blog.

-The downside of searching: you have more control over search engine optimization (SEO) than you do on Facebook blog postings on your own blog.
+The downside of searching: you have more control over search engine optimization (SEO) than over Facebook blog postings on your own blog.

 Monetization is restricted on Facebook.